-If the student shows up after the designated start of detention without a valid excuse for the lateness, he or she will not be permitted to serve detention on that day.
+If the student shows up after the designated start of detention without a valid excuse for the lateness, they will not be permitted to serve detention on that day.
 The student will then be subjected to serve two detentions.
 Students may do school work during detention but may also be required to do a written assignment that relates to the misbehavior.
-Students are not permitted to sleep, read magazines, bring food or drink, talk, play cards or other amusements, utilize personal music playing devices or otherwise disturb the detention proctor or other students serving detention.
-Students who misbehave during detention will be removed and will be required to serve two detentions.
+Students are not permitted to sleep, read magazines, talk, play cards or other amusements, utilize personal music playing devices or otherwise disturb the detention proctor or other students serving detention.
+Students who misbehave during detention will be removed and will be required to serve an additional consequence (ex. in-school detention, after-school detention, etc).
 Subsequent misbehavior during detention may result in suspension.